 Born in Fukui, west coast of Japan.
-A gifted pianist in my youth, but when the crunch came, opted for university, not conservatoire.
-To a young vibrant mind, the prospect of devoting several hours a day to playing piano, for life, seemed unreasonably monastic.
+A gifted pianist in my youth but, when the time came, opted to go to university, not a conservatoire.
+To a young vibrant mind, the life of a classical pianist, devoting several hours daily to rehearsing, seemed unreasonably monastic.

-Some work experience in US summer theatres, in particular, performing the heroine Tsu in Junji Kinoshita's Twilight Crane at the legendary Provincetown Playhouse, Mass.
-One of the most memorable experiences of this period was singing the Song of a German Mother in Ed Thommen's production ofThe Private Lives of the Master Race by Bertolt Brecht in Boston.
-Drove across the States with a friend to San Francisco, where I took a homebound flight.
+Graduating from International Christian University, Tokyo, with a BA thesis on The Essence of Kabuki, went to America to study Theatre Arts (Directing, Acting & Choreography) at the School of Fine and Applied Arts, Boston University.
+Graduated with a Master of Fine Art, directing Federico Garcia Lorca's Blood Wedding.
+Work experience in US summer theatres.
+Played the heroine Tsu in Jinji Kinoshita's Twilight Crane at the legendary Provincetown Playhouse, Mass.
+The most memorable experience of the period was singing The Song of a German Mother in Ed Thommen's Boston production ofThe Private Lives of the Master Race by Bertolt Brecht.
+Drove across the States to San Francisco, where I took a homebound flight.

-On returning to Japan, joined the Gekidan Mingei, a leading left-leaning Tokyo theatre company, as an assistant director.
-Shocked to find the feudalistic culture that still ruled the supposedly progressive theatre group.
-During this period, I was also an associate of the Kindai Eikyo Film Association, led by the film director Kaneto Shindo (The Island, Onibaba).
+On returning to Japan, joined the Gekidan Mingei, a leading left-leaning Tokyo theatre company as assistant director.
+Shocked to find the still feudalistic culture that ruled this supposedly progressive theatre group.
+During this period, was also an associate of the Kindai Eikyo Film Association, led then by the film director Kaneto Shindo (The Island, Onibaba).
 Played the lead role of Mother in their semi-documentary feature film about a severely handicapped child, We, The Human Family.

-Returned to the US as a Fulbright scholar and studied with Jan Kott at University of California, Berkeley, for a PhD degree in Dramatic Art.
-The PhD programme equipped directors with comprehensive knowledge of the history of theatre and drama, involving also training in the practical aspects of theatre crafts.
-My special interests: the works of Sophocles and Samuel Beckett.
-For my dissertation, however, I chose a topic close to my heart: the folk religious ritual origins of Kabuki (The Essence of Kabuki: A study of folk religious ritual elements in the early Kabuki Theatre, Publisher: University of California, Berkeley, 1982).
-The research took me to remote villages in the mountainous regions of Japan, where people still perform ancient rituals of life renewal.
+Returned to the US as a Fulbright scholar and studied with Jan Kott at University of California, Berkeley.
+The PhD programme in Dramatic Art equipped directors with comprehensive knowledge of theatre history and drama, involving at the same time training in practical aspects such as lighting.
+During this period performed as Cordelia in a university production of King Lear.
+My special fields of study for the degree were Sophocles and Samuel Beckett.
+Researched and wrote a dissertation on The Folk Religious Ritual Origins of Kabuki.
+The work took me to remote mountainous regions of Japan, where people still perform ancient life-renewal rituals.
 Kott, then a visiting professor at Berkeley, was inspirational.
-His radical and critical approach to theatre was indeed eye-opening.
+His critical and radical approach to theatre was indeed eye-opening.